yoriiis/chunks-webpack-plugin/README.md

 Default: `false`

 Tells the plugin whether to generate the `chunks-manifest.json`.
 The file contains the list of all chunks grouped by entry points.
+See the [chunks-manifest.json example](example/dist/chunks-manifest.json).

 ```js
 module.exports = {